andrewmacheret/aoc/2020/python/day14/README.md

 *`165`*.

-Execute the initialization program. *What is the sum of all values left in memory after it completes?*
+Execute the initialization program. *What is the sum of all values left in memory after it completes?* (Do not truncate the sum to 36 bits.)

 ## \-\-- Part Two \-\-- {#part2}